Michigan GOP Rep. Meijer loses reelection after Trump vote

 Ron Watkins, one of the most prominent figures in the QAnon conspiracy movement, will not be heading to Congress this year.

-Watkins was last in early returns in his Republican primary for Arizona's sprawling 2nd Congressional District.
+Watkins was in last place Wednesday afternoon in his seven-way Republican primary for Arizona's sprawling 2nd Congressional District.
 He served as the longtime administrator of online message boards that helped seed the conspiracy movement whose adherents believe a group of satanic, cannibalistic child molesters secretly runs the globe.

 Watkins no longer runs the message boards and has denied fueling the QAnon movement.
 He said he was running for Congress because he hopes to “fix the machine from the inside.”